-Our city is located in the temperate coniferous-mixed forest zone with cold, wet winters according to Köppen's climate classification.
-The mean temperature of the warmest month is at least +10 °C and the coldest up to -3, and it rains moderately in all seasons.
+Our city is located in a temperate coniferous-mixed forest zone, with cold, wet winters, according to Köppen's climate classification.
+The mean temperature of the warmest month is at least +10 °C and the coldest at least -3°C, with moderate rainfall in all seasons.

-The city centre of Lahti is located in a valley between ridges (Fig. A1).
+Lahti’s city centre is located in a valley between ridges (Fig. A1).
 This induces problems (inversion) with air quality during unfavourable weather conditions.
 The northern location also influences air quality.
 Inversion occurs during winter and especially during early spring, trapping air pollutants close to the ground and inhibiting dilution.
 Due to cold winters, there is a need for studded tires as well as for sanding and salting roads to prevent slippery conditions.
-Spring is especially challenging for air quality, when sand and pulverized asphalt rises into the air.
+Spring is especially challenging for air quality, when sand and pulverized asphalt rise into the air.

 Despite being a small city (120 000 inhabitants), Lahti monitors air quality at five stationary automatic measuring stations (Fig. A2).
 In addition, Lahti has had a mobile station since 2015.
 The mobile station is relocated yearly.
-In 2016, it was located in Nastola (Rakokivi) (Fig. A2).
+In 2017, it was located in Hollola (Salpakangas) (Fig. A2).
 Besides automatic monitoring of NOx, O3, PM10 and PM2.5, there are passive two-week monitoring pipes, in three different locations, to monitor VOCs.
 The measuring stations in Saimaankatu and Vesku represent the city centre, while Laune is located on a busy road.
-Kisapuisto is located at a recreational area and represents urban background air quality.
+Kisapuisto is located in a recreational area and represents urban background air quality.
 Satulakatu is located away from the city centre and significant emission sources.
-VOC measuring stations are located in industrial and business areas, and close to residential areas, except for Laune, which is in a traffic area.
+VOC measuring stations are located in industrial and business areas and are close to residential areas, except for Laune, which is in a traffic area.
 There is one meteorological station (Vesku) that aids in analysing the data.

-Concentrations of hourly NO2 (120 ug/m3) levels did not exceed in 2016; it may happen in traffic areas, but is unlikely in other areas.
-It is highly probable that the daily PM10 average concentration limit of 50 μg/m3 may be widely exceeded outside of the city centre, in areas that have been sanded.
+Concentrations of hourly NO2 (120 ug/m3) levels were not exceeded in 2017; this may happen in traffic areas but, is unlikely in other areas.
+There were 7 occasions when the daily PM10 average concentration limit of 50 μg/m3 was exceed in March and November, in areas that were sanded.

 Finland uses an air quality index based on national guidelines and limit values.
 The air quality index is calculated hourly.
-Air quality is classified as good, satisfactory, tolerable, poor or very poor.
+Air quality is classified as Good, Satisfactory, Tolerable, Poor or Very poor.
 The City of Lahti is responsible for updating and monitoring the information, based on the collected data (Fig. A2).
-To inform the residents about air quality, data is sent to a national air quality portal, it can be followed in real-time at www.ilmanlaatu.fi.
+To keep the residents informed of air quality, data is sent to a national air quality portal, where it can be followed in real-time at www.ilmanlaatu.fi.

-In 2016, air quality was classified as good 67.3%, satisfactory 27.0%, tolerable 4.2%, poor 1.1% and very poor 0.4% of the time (Fig A3).
-There were 136 hours of poor or very poor air quality in 26 days.
+In 2017, air quality was classified as Good 53.9%, Satisfactory 39.6%, Tolerable 4.3%, Poor 1.5% and Very poor 0.4% of the time (Fig A3).
+There were 182 hours of poor or very poor air quality in 30 days.
 The reason for this was the high amount of particulate matter concentrations.

 The EU daily mean limit value of PM10 (50 μg/m3) was exceeded 18 times at the Laune station (35 allowed times).
-The annual mean concentrations of PM10 are below the EU limit value of 40 μg/m3 (Fig. A4, Tori’s measurement station was replaced by that in Saimaankatu in 2014, which is situated close to the previous location).
-The EU limit value of PM2.5 (25 μg/m3) was not exceeded in 2016, as usual.
-The highest daily means of each month were between 8 μg/m3 and 17 μg/m3.
+The annual mean concentrations of PM10 are below the EU limit value of 40 μg/m3 (Chart 2, Tori’s measurement station was replaced by that in Saimaankatu in 2014, which is situated close to the previous location).
+As usual, the EU limit value of PM2.5 (25 μg/m3) was not exceeded in 2017.
+The highest daily means for each month were between 5.5 μg/m3 and 17.4 μg/m3.
 The latter was measured in January.
-The annual mean concentration of PM2.5 was 6 μg/m3.
+The annual mean concentration of PM2.5 was 3.6 μg/m3.

-NO2 concentrations were low level in 2016 (long-term mean or under it throughout the year).
-Generally, NOx concentrations remained around average, throughout the year.
+NO2 concentrations were low level in 2017 (long-term mean or below it throughout the year).
+Generally, NOx concentrations remained around aveage, throughout the year.
 The effect of traffic is evident, as NOx concentrations follow traffic rhythms.

-Annual mean concentrations of NO2 have decreased considerably, over the past decades (Fig. A5).
+Annual mean concentrations of NO2 have decreased considerably, over the past decades (Chart 1).
 The EU limit of 40 μg/m3 was never exceeded.
-In 2016, annual mean concentrations of NO2 were as follows: Vesku 23 μg/m3, Laune 15 μg/m3, Kisapuisto 8 μg/m3 and Rakokivi 7 μg/m3.
+In 2017, the annual mean concentrations of NO2 were as follows: Vesku 21 μg/m3, Laune 13 μg/m3 and Kisapuisto 8 μg/m3.

 The NO2 EU hourly mean limit value (200 μg/m3) was never exceeded at any of the stations.
-The hourly mean values (second highest value per month), comparable to the national guideline value, varied at the measurement stations as follows: Vesku 44 - 79 μg/m3, Laune 27 - 81 μg/m3, Kisapuisto 17 - 52 μg/m3 and Rakokivi 12 - 39 μg/m3.
+The hourly mean values (second highest value per month), comparable to the national guideline value, varied at the measurement stations as follows: Vesku 39-75 μg/m3, Laune 27-90 μg/m3, Kisapuisto 23-59 μg/m3 and Hollola 15-48 μg/m3.

 As a complement to national and European Union regulations, Lahti has additional local air quality regulations.
 These are included in the Environmental Regulations of the City of Lahti.